Including and Excluding Files¶

 Virtual mount-points¶

-An issue which may arise when using INCLUDE
+An issue which may arise when using INCLUDE, EXCLUDE and

 rather long, inflexible, or have bad performance.
 Let us explain.